USS De Wert

-under the command of Commander Task Force 60 with 2 air craft carriers, 16 warships, and 130 aircraf of the Sixth Fleet.
+under the command of Commander Task Force 60 with 2 air craft carriers, 16 warships, and 130 aircraft of the Sixth Fleet.
 This exercise proved to be predominately an AAW/ASW exercise.
 On 24 October switched deployments with USS SCOTT (DD 996) from I/O 1-86 to MED 3-85 to enhance the Coral Sea battle groups ASW and surface surveillance capability.